willianfalbo/messages-app-graphql/README.md

 ## Messages App

-Simple application for posting messages.
+A simplified version of a posting messages application.
 There is no goal here, it was created for demonstration purpose only.

 ### Features